 - Example: If you’re a large shoe store, you might choose a general keyword like “shoes”.
 That way, for example, your ad would be eligible to appear when someone searches for a wide variety of shoes or visits websites about fashion.

-5 – Use negative keywords
+5 – Use negative keywords for Google Ads

 - Negative keywords prevent your ad from showing in searches that use terms that aren’t relevant to your product or service.
 Adding negative keywords can help you reduce costs and make your ad appear only for the search terms you want.